brikrey67/rails-views/readme.md

 - Define `show`, and `new` controller actions for `artists`
 - Create `show`, and `new` views for `artists`
-  - Your `show` view should contain relevant information about a particular artist: such as its `name`, `nationality`, and a photo
+  - Your `show` view should contain relevant information about a particular artist: such as their `name`, `nationality`, and a photo
 - When you visit the `new` page, you should see a header with `New Artist` as text for your html

 If you finish early: